-Because solar PV modules generate electricity at lower voltage and direct current (DC), it is necessary to connect them together in an array and convert their output from DC to AC power using inverters to use the electricity in homes and businesses.
+Because solar PV modules generate electricity at a lower voltage and as direct current (DC), it is necessary to connect them together in an array and convert their output from DC to AC power using inverters.
+After the electricity passes through the inverter it can be utilized in homes and businesses.

-Some energy is lost in this conversion, which combined with losses in cabling and fuses, can vary between $1\%^{11}$ to 12% of the electricity output 12 .
+Some energy is lost during this conversion.
+When combined with losses from cabling and fuses, the total loss can vary from 1% to 12% of the total electricity output from the array.
 The highest efficiency inverters minimize this loss.

 Different types of inverters are used depending on how the modules are connected.
 One configuration is to connect the PV modules in series to form strings, and to use a string inverter designed to handle much higher voltages and power output.
 The number of modules in each string depends on the input voltage requirement of the DC-AC inverter.